Royals vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has 78 hits with nine doubles, two triples, 30 home runs and 38 walks.
-He has driven in 75 runs with three stolen bases.
+- Pete Alonso has 80 hits with nine doubles, two triples, 31 home runs, 38 walks and 77 RBI.
+He's also stolen three bases.

 Alonso Recent Games